 If you’ve ever eaten at a Japanese restaurant, chances are high that you’ve had miso soup, as it’s often served as a starter.
 But you don’t have to order out to enjoy the cancer-fighting benefits of this healthy dish; you can prepare my miso soup recipe quickly and easily at home.

 What makes this miso soup recipe so nutritious is properly prepared miso, made from soybeans.
 While I’m not usually a soy fan, because the beans are fermented, miso is loaded with probiotic benefits.
 And making the best miso soup recipe from scratch means you can avoid the additives and excess sodium that too often are included in restaurant versions.

-I love this easy miso soup recipe with mushrooms as a meal starter or even as a hot tonic when I feel a cold coming on, as ginger contains immune-boosting qualities.
+I love this easy miso soup recipe with mushrooms and greens as a meal starter or even as a hot tonic when I feel a cold coming on, as ginger contains immune-boosting qualities.
 I’m positive you’ll enjoy it.